Dresden Germany is a Beautiful City Full of Surprises–and Totally Rebuilt like the 1800s

 Perhaps I was so blinded by the wealth of architecture in Görlitz that only the vast and the curious remain firmly imprinted on my mind’s eye.
 From Görlitz you can also take a short and inexpensive trip into Poland by simply walking across the bridge over the River Neisse into neighbouring Zgorzelec, once part of Görlitz itself but a Polish town since the end of the Second World War.

 The only reason I crossed the bridge was for the schoolboy fun of saying ‘Now I’m in Germany, now I’m in Poland, now I’m in Germany, now I’m in Poland’.

 Around and about Dresden 2: Bad Schandau, Sächsische Schweiz (Saxon Switzerland) National Park and Pirna Saxon Switzerland is a well kept German secret.
 Here the Elbe runs in a peaceful valley between lushly forested hills and rolling green pastures.
 The pretty little town of Bad Schandau is an ideal base from which to explore the area.

-In fact the hotel appears to have been entirely though unobtrusively designed so that it can accommodate disabled guests.
-Seeing wheelchair users at breakfast brings one to a sudden and rather guilty realisation of how limited disabled people’s holiday options must be.
+In fact, the hotel appears to have been entirely though unobtrusively designed so that it can accommodate disabled guests.
+Seeing wheelchair users at breakfast brings one to a sudden and rather guilty realization of how limited disabled people’s holiday options must be.
 Happily the Apparthotel Am Schlossberg now makes the beautiful region of Saxon Switzerland accessible to almost everyone.

 From Bad Schandau we visited the famous Bastei, the fortress at Königstein, where poor old Böttger was imprisoned in 1706, and Pirna.
 All are easily accessible from Bad Schandau by public transport.
 I found local buses a good option as the timetables leave plenty of time to see everything and they have the advantage of taking you through places that you would never see from a train or boat and of giving a glimpse of